ministryofjustice/fala/docs/development.md

 Assets reside in `fala/assets-src` directory and compiled in `fala/assets` directory upon running build tasks.

-FALA is using [Gulp](http://gulpjs.com/) for build tasks.
+FALA uses [Gulp](http://gulpjs.com/) for build tasks.
 The following Gulp tasks are used in development:

 - `build` builds and minifies all assets and does all of the following
 - `sass` builds the SCSS and generates source maps